mvelarde238/mv23theme/readme.txt

 - Migrate Slider Comp. to Shortcode Component (!use migrator)
 - Update .po and .mo files
 - Avoid repeated colors in colorpicker palette
+- ADJUST_SCROLL_POSITION should be activated via sticky header settings instead of by defining a constant

 2.7.2 25-07-18
 - UF Feature: Select field builds hierarchical options for terms with proper indentation